Literature and books, of course, are canon. Even paper books are a part of some sets.

 Trek mentionings of Shakespeare are canon; the movies are littered with them.

-Mainly, it’s Julius Caesar and MacBeth that are mentioned in my stories.
-Julius Caesar is evoked as Lili recalls to Q that she had to memorize Portia’s speech to Brutus, about the relationship between a true husband and a true wife.
+Mainly, I mention Julius Caesar and MacBeth.
+Lili recalls to Q that she had to memorize Portia’s speech to Brutus from Julius Caesar, about the relationship between a true husband and a true wife.
 She uses this memory to bring Doug full circle and receive his confession.

 Biblical references abound in the E2 stories in particular.
 Many of the wedding ceremonies involve short sermons with passages from various Bible stories.
 The stories of Solomon choosing not to slice an infant in half (to illustrate the choice that the Muslim bride Maryam Haroun made between two suitors, with the help of Doctor Phlox), Adam and Eve (used in Andrew and Shelby‘s wedding), and Ruth (to illustrate a point about the bride, Karin Bernstein, following the groom, Joshua Rosen) are all a part of various ceremonies.